RickyFoots/Kyonin/Planet/Golarion/Cities/Avalant-Aquos/Avalant Locations/Shops/Frankie's Seafood and Hammock Rental.md

-[[Planet/Golarion/Cities/Avalant-Aquos/People of Avalant/Frankie Caldas]]' shop is open concept, with a cook top/ bar in the middle.
+[[Frankie Caldas]]' shop is open concept, with a cook top/ bar in the middle.
 It's covered by dried palm leaves and held up by what appears to be four different ship mast's.

 ---
-1. One of the few restaurants found on [[Planet/Golarion/Cities/Avalant-Aquos/Avalant]].
+1. One of the few restaurants found on [[Avalant-Aquos/Avalant]].
 2. Most of the people that live on Avalant prefer to go fishing or farm their food from cobbled together crop plots.

 # In Stock